jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - rooms containing primarily computers should have:
       - temps kept at 59 to 89.6 deg Fahrenheit (15 to 32 deg Celsius)
       - humidity should be maintained between 20 and 80 percent
+      - note ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) provides guidelines, which are the industry standard for data center environmental conditions
     - note that even on nonstatic carpeting, if the env has low humidity, a 20k-volt static discharge is possible; and even minimal levels of static electricity can destroy electronic equipment
   - Datacenter:
     - should be on different power circuits from occupied areas